mondo-mob/santas-helper/etc/docs/running-the-notebook.md

 ## Checkout code

-This is a public repo is stored in Github.
+This is a public repo residing in GitHub.
 To bypass firewalls etc, use `https` rather than `ssh` to `clone` the repository.
 I.e.

 ![Open Terminal](images/17-jupyter-clone-repo.png)